 2. Pragma (Ludos + Storge) – Realistic and practical love

 3. Agape (Eros + Storge) – Selfless love

 Triangular Theory of Love

-Psychologist Robert Sternberg proposed a triangular theory of love that suggests that there are three components of love: intimacy, passion and commitment.
+Psychologist Robert Sternberg proposed a triangular theory suggesting that there are three components of love: intimacy, passion, and commitment.
 Different combinations of these three components result in different types of love.
 For example, a combination of intimacy and commitment results in compassionate love, while a combination of passion and intimacy leads to passionate love.